 If the feature "AltQoSProfilesSupportReport" is supported, when the NEF receives the indication from the PCF or the TSCTSF about the support of alternative QoS profiles, the NEF shall notify the AF forwarding the received indication within the "altQosNotSuppInd" attribute.

+4.4.9.2.4 Subscription to the access type change and plmn change

-- if the "enNB_5G" feature defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported:
+If the "enNB_5G" feature defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported:

 - the AF may additionally subscribe to the "ACCESS_TYPE_CHANGE" and/or "PLMN_CHG" event(s); and

-- if the NEF authorizes the AF request, the NEF shall subscribe to the corresponding event(s) at the PCF by invoking the Npcf_PolicyAuthorization service API as defined in 3GPP TS 29.514 [7];
+- if the NEF authorizes the AF request, the NEF shall subscribe to the corresponding event(s) at the PCF by invoking the Npcf_PolicyAuthorization service API as defined in 3GPP TS 29.514 [7].

+4.4.9.2.5 Provisioning of ToS traffic class

-- if the ToSTC_5G feature as defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported:
+If the ToSTC_5G feature as defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported:

 - in the HTTP POST request, the AF may include the "tosTC" attribute within the "flowInfo" attribute of the AsSessionWithQoSSubscription data type; and

 - in the HTTP PATCH request, the AF may include the "tosTC" attribute within the "flowInfo" attribute of the AsSessionWithQoSSubscriptionPatch data type;

-- if the "EnQoSMon" feature is supported and QoS Monitoring control is for packet delay variation:

-- the AF shall include the required Packet Delay Variation monitoring information within "pdvMon" attribute.
-The subscribed event is "PACK_DELAY_VAR".
-The AF shall include within the "pdvMon" attribute:

-a) the requested Packet Delay Variation parameter(s) to be measured (i.e. DL, UL and/or round trip packet delay variation) within the "reqQosMonParams" attribute;

-b) one or more report frequency within the "repFreqs" attribute;

-c) when the "repFreqs" attribute is set to the value "EVENT_TRIGGERED":

-- the Packet Delay Variation threshold for downlink with the "repThreshDl" attribute;

-- the Packet Delay Variation threshold for uplink with the "repThreshUl" attribute; and/or

-- the Packet Delay Variation threshold for round trip with the "repThreshRp" attribute;

-d) when the "repFreqs" attribute is set to the value "PERIODIC", the periodic time for reporting within the "repPeriod" attribute; and

-e) when the "repFreqs" attribute is set to the value "EVENT_TRIGGERED", the minimum waiting time between subsequent reports within the "waitTime" attribute;

-NOTE 11: The direct notification "directNotifInd" attribute is not applicable for "pdvMon" attribute because the PDV monitoring calculation and notification is performed by the PCF.
-In case "directNotifInd" attribute is provided for packet delay, data rate, and/or congestion information along with PDV monitoring, the PDV monitoring follows the specified PCF notification mechanism and other QoS monitorings request follows the direct notification mechanism, if feasible.

-- when the NEF receives the notification about Packet Delay Variation event notification from the PCF as defined in clause 4.2.5.26 of 3GPP TS 29.514 [7], the NEF shall notify the AF with "PACK_DELAY_VAR" event and include the received monitored Packet Delay Variation information within the "pdvMonReports" attribute, it may include:

-a) the uplink packet delay variation measurement(s) within the "ulPdv" attribute;

-b) the downlink packet delay variation measurement(s) within the "dlPdv" attribute;

-c) the round trip packet delay variation measurement(s) within the "rtPdv" attribute;

-NOTE 12: QoS Monitoring for the round-trip delay over two QoS flows requires the support of the "Multimedia" feature and is subscribed at single-modal data flow(s) level.
-The "RT_DELAY_TWO_QOS_FLOWS" event cannot be provided within the "events" attribute.
+4.4.9.2.6 Provisioning of multi-modal services

-- if the "MultiMedia" feature is supported, the AF may include:
+If the "MultiMedia" feature is supported, the AF may include:

 - the multi-modal Service ID within the "multiModalId" attribute; and/or